sensu/sensu-docs/content/sensu-go/5.21/integrations/alerting/email.md

 Read [Send email alerts with the Sensu Go Email Handler][2] to send alerts to your email inbox.

-You can also try the email integration in your browser with our [Up and running with Sensu Go][3] tutorial.

 ## Email integration specification

 Spec placeholder

 ## Interactive tutorial

-Tutorial placeholder
+Try the email integration in your browser with our [Up and running with Sensu Go][3] tutorial.

 [1]: https://bonsai.sensu.io/assets/sensu/sensu-email-handler